gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-27-my-most-popular-posts-of-the-year.md

 2023 was a year where I feel my blogging really hit its stride.

 I've spent most of the year trying to comprehend 2022's traumatic events, the lingering impact of which continues to affect me daily.
-I've been grappling with <acronym title="Post-Traumatic Stress Disorder">PTSD</acronym> and other forced changes to my life.
 Positive outcomes are that it gave me a little more time to write, and I developed some small games that might not have existed otherwise.
+And one of those, [YOYOZO](/2023/11/21/yoyozo-how-i-made-a-playdate-game-in-39kb/), [received a Game Of The Year accolade](https://arstechnica.com/gaming/2023/12/ars-technicas-best-video-games-of-2023/7)!

 ## How many posts?
 - [38 posts](/search/?q=2023) (up from 19 in 2022)